psydok/dedoc/docs/source/parameters/pdf_handling.rst

               If the document doesn't have a textual layer (it is an image, scanned document), :class:`dedoc.readers.PdfImageReader` will be used.
               It is highly recommended to use this option value for any PDF document parsing.

+            * **bad_encoding** -- automatic correction of PDF with textual layer but broken encoding (for Russian and English languages).
+              Use this option if you are sure that PDF file has a textual layer with broken encoding, i.e. its text is copyable, but incorrect (gibberish).
+              Otherwise use :class:`dedoc.readers.PdfAutoReader` or :class:`dedoc.readers.PdfTabbyReader`,
+              because it's faster and it will provide better results on usual PDF files.

     * - fast_textual_layer_detection
       - true, false
       - false